-The fund balance of the General Fund (Corporate and Fire funds combined) at April 30, 2023 is \$795,912 and the Ambulance Fund's fund balance is \$1,192,022.
+The fund balance of the General Fund (Corporate and Fire funds combined) at April 30, 2024 is \$638,112 and the Ambulance Fund's fund balance is \$1,105,525.
 From a reserve policy standpoint, the District combines the General Fund and Ambulance Fund to assess reserve targets.
-At April 30, 2023, the General Fund has \$98,226 in fund balance and \$369,111 in operating reserves and the Ambulance Fund has \$146,178 in fund balance and \$553,666 in operating reserves.
-Also, at April 30, 2023, the General Fund and the Ambulance Fund had no allocations to the pension reserve.
-The General Fund and Ambulance Fund balances increased by \$208,860 and \$348,226, respectively, due mainly to charges for services coming in over budget along with total expenditures coming in under budget, property tax revenues also increased as compared to the prior year.
+At April 30, 2024, the General Fund has \$353,386 in fund balance and \$284,726 in operating reserves and the Ambulance Fund has \$521,586 in fund balance and \$583,939 in operating reserves.
+Also, at April 30, 2024, the General Fund and the Ambulance Fund had no allocations to the pension reserve.
+The General Fund and Ambulance Fund balances, excluding operating reserves, increased by \$255,160 and \$375,408, respectively, due mainly to charges for services coming in over budget along with total expenditures coming in under budget, a mandatory equipment purchase [SCBA] that was required for calendar year 2024 was delayed from FY 2023 to FY 2024, and property tax revenues also increased as compared to the prior year.
+The Capital Improvements Fund increased \$883,670 due to a transfer in from the General and Ambulance Funds offset by funds remaining in General Fund and Ambulance Fund for mandatory equipment purchase (SCBA) that was required for calendar year 2024 but was delayed from FY 2023 to FY 2024.